AOHD/EPSplorer/README.md

 Once the conda environments are created, you do not have to create them on subsequent runs.
 The InterProScan conda environment does not work out the gate, and requires you to run the script described by andradejon in this thread to work: https://github.com/ebi-pf-team/interproscan/issues/305

+In the scripts/ folder there is an .sh file configured for slurm to run the andradejon script with sbatch on the CMC servers.

 ## Running the Program